Lone Mountain Project, Nevada, US

 Property Claims and Lease

-The Lone Mountain property consists of a total of 454 unpatented lode mining claims and 6 patented mining claims.
+The Lone Mountain property consists of a total of 454 unpatented lode mining claims.

 The agreement is a lease with option to purchase, except for a royalty.
 The Company must make pre-production payments, pay the annual claim maintenance fees, and fulfil annual work commitments.